simple-crypto/verime/README.md

 # verilator-me

-Tool to ease the generation of oracle for HW circuit analysis.
+Tool to ease the generation of oracle for HW circuit analysis based on the Verilator tool.

 The tool automatically generates a C++ library with top level function to access the signals specified by the user in the Verilog code.
-The goal of the tool is to ease the prbing of specific signals values inside a complex HW architecture.
+The goal of the tool is to ease the probing of specific signals values inside a complex HW architecture.

 In short, the workflow works as follows:
 1. Annotate the Verilog source files with the attribute (\* verilator\_me =